CaseyChesshir/HaikuGenerator/README.md

 Word.java
 ========
 A Word object is a basic tuple with a string data attribute and an integer representing the number of syllables in that word.
+This may be extended to accept a "part of speech" attribute.
+This will allow for more understandable haikus.

 ========
 Usage: